taniomi/study/pages/Work with Delta Lake tables in Microsoft Fabric.md

 	- ```python
 	  df.write.format("delta").saveAsTable("myexternaltable", path="Files/myexternaltable")
 	  ```
-	- With an *external* table, the metadata is stored in the **Tables** , just as with a *managed* table, but the Parquet data files and JSON log files are stored in the external path (and will be shown in that external path node in the Lakehouse explorer pane - a map?).
+	- With an *external* table, the metadata is stored in the **Tables**, just as with a *managed* table, but the Parquet data files and JSON log files are stored in the external path (and will be shown in that external path node in the Lakehouse explorer pane - a map?).
 	- Deleting an external table from the lakehouse metastore <u>doesn't delete</u> the associated data files.
+	- Deleting a managed table from the lakehouse metastore <u>deletes</u> the associated data files.
 - ## Creating table metadata
 	- Instead of creating a table from existing data, define the table in the metastore and then populate it with data later.
 - ### Use the *DeltaTableBuilder* API